pelumi-guy/shopitty-ng/README.md

 - Enter the required payment information using Paystack for secure payment processing.
 - Complete the purchase and receive a confirmation message.

+## Live Demo
+A live hosted demo of Shopitty NG can be accessed [here]().
+Feel free to explore the application and experience its features firsthand.

 ## Future Improvements
 - Enhance the user interface with additional styling and responsiveness.
 - Implement product suggestions and coupons to offer payment discount.